 Although the Tesla Model 3 is gorgeous from the outside, the interior is where it truly shines.
 Some will love it and some will hate it but either way you can’t deny Tesla have taken a huge leap when it comes to the insides.

 You’ll also notice that there are no air vents either.
 This is because of the completely newly designed air vent that runs across the whole dashboard just above the wood grain decor.
 Using a new system it can direct air both horizontally and vertically in any direction as specified by the on screen controls.
+As a result you get the same great results but without ugly air vents dotted all over the front.

 The result is a stunningly clean and futuristic looking space that really sets the car as an example of what future innovation looks like.
 Not everyone will agree obviously – beauty is in the eye of the beholder after all – but early reports are that the highly radical departure from most normal car interiors is very easily adjusted to.